joshix/jxnu/content/presentation/k8s-openshift-same-same-different.md

 - Red Hat Accelerators
 ---

-Delivered to the [Red Hat Accelerators][rh-accelerators] and [Convergence][rh-convergence] Communities in June, August, and October 2018
+Red Hat OpenShift is a Kubernetes distribution.
+How is it different from "just Kubernetes"?
+Delivered to the [Red Hat Accelerators][rh-accelerators] and [Convergence][rh-convergence] communities in June, August, and October 2018.

 ## Slides